SoftFever/OrcaSlicer/README.markdown

 * output some statistics;
 * support material for internal perimeters;
 * more GUI work;
-* more fill patterns.
+* more fill patterns;

-## Is it usable already?
-Any known limitation?

-Sure, it's very usable.
-Remember that:

-* it only works well with manifold and clean models (check them with Meshlab or Netfabb or http://cloud.netfabb.com/).
+* a more complete roadmap is needed too ;-)

 ## How to install?

 It's very easy.
-See the [project homepage](http://slic3r.org/) for instructions and links to the precompiled packages.
+See the [project homepage](http://slic3r.org/) for instructions and links to the precompiled packages that you can just download and run, with no dependencies required.

 ## Can I help?

 Sure!
 Send patches and/or drop me a line at aar@cpan.org.
-You can also find me in #reprap on FreeNode with the nickname _Sound_.
+You can also find me in #reprap and in #slic3r on FreeNode with the nickname _Sound_.

 ## What's Slic3r license?

 Slic3r is licensed under the _GNU Affero General Public License, version 3_.
-The author is Alessandro Ranellucci (me).
+The author is Alessandro Ranellucci.

 ## How can I invoke slic3r.pl using the command line?